CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured_analysis/non-recurring-revenue.md

       appropriate for spending.</p>
   - col: >
       <h5>Using recurring revenue</h5>
-      <p>The FY15 and FY16 budget did not use any fund balance, instead using
+      <p>The FY16 and FY17 budget did not use any fund balance, instead using
       recurring revenue to support the appropriation for Other Post-employment Benefits (OPEB), the liability associated with retiree health insurance costs.
-      The FY17 and FY18 budget assume the use of $40.0 million to support OPEB.</p>
+      The FY18 and FY19 budget assumes the use of $40.0 million to support OPEB.</p>
 - grid:
   - grid_title: More budget analysis
   - card: /financial-management/